FlagOpen/FlagGems/docs/how_to_use_flaggems.md

     ...

 ```
-This is useful for testing, benchmarking, or limiting acceleration scope.
+This scoped usage is helpful when you want to:

+- Benchmark performance differences

+- Compare correctness between implementations

+- Apply acceleration selectively in complex workflows

 ## Advanced Usage
-The `flag_gems.enable(...)` function accepts several configuration options for fine-grained control over acceleration behavior.
-Below is a summary of these options and how to use them effectively.
+The `flag_gems.enable(...)` function supports several optional parameters to give you fine-grained control over how acceleration is applied.
+This allows for more flexible integration and easier debugging or profiling in complex workflows.
 ### Parameter Overview

 | Parameter      | Type       | Description                                                              |